 WWF-GFTN: Global Forest & Trade Network is a WWF initiative to eliminate illegal logging and improve the management of valuable and threatened forests, while encouraging sustainable forest management practices and minimizing the forest footprint of industries trading in or procuring forest goods.

-ITC’s Paperboards and Specialty Papers business, a pioneer in ECF technology, and the only producer of ozone-bleached pulp in India is now a member of WWF GFTN (World Wide Fund for nature – Global Forestry & Trade Network), since July 1, 2009.
+ITC’s Paperboards and Specialty Papers business, a pioneer in ECF technology and ozone-bleached pulp in India is now a member of WWF GFTN (World Wide Fund for nature – Global Forestry & Trade Network), since July 1, 2009.
 WWF-GFTN’s Principles is a part of ITC PSPD’s fiber sourcing policy.

 Please contact us at email@example.com for more details.